-- ∞An area of exceptional diversity of fauna and flora
+- An area of exceptionally diverse fauna and flora

-- ∞First real wilderness trails established here in 1950s
+- First real wilderness trails established here in the 1950s

-- ∞Superb conservation efforts prevented extinction of rhino
+- Superb conservation efforts prevented extinction of the rhino

-The park is famous for its conservation efforts, notably for saving the rhino from extinction.
-From less than 20 rhino left in the world in the early 1900s, Operation Rhino in the 1950s and 60s was responsible for getting their numbers up to more than 10,000.
-There are some 1,600 white rhino in the park today although, once again, rhino are under severe threat in recent years; being mercilessly poached for their horns (which are made from hair) which have somehow become sought-after in certain Eastern countries for medicinal and aphrodisiac purposes.
+Hluhluwe–iMfolozi Park is famous for its conservation efforts, notably for saving the rhino from extinction.
+From less than 20 rhinos left in the world in the early 1900s, Operation Rhino in the 1950s and 1960s was responsible for getting their numbers up to more than 10,000.
+There are some 1,600 white rhinos in the park today.
+However, once again, rhino have been under severe threat in recent years, mercilessly poached for their horns which are sought-after in certain Eastern countries for medicinal and aphrodisiac purposes.

-Besides Africa's Big 5: lion, leopard, buffalo, elephant and rhino (both black/hook-lipped and white/square-lipped), Hluhluwe–iMfolozi has 86 special species including Nile crocodile, hippo, cheetah, spotted hyena, African wild dog, blue wildebeest, jackal, giraffe, zebra, waterbuck, eland, kudu, impala, duiker, suni, reedbuck, warthog, bushpig, mongoose, baboon, vervet monkey and a variety of tortoises, terrapids, snakes and lizards.
+Besides Africa's Big Five; lion, leopard, buffalo, elephant and rhino (both black, hook-lipped and white, square-lipped), Hluhluwe–iMfolozi Park has 86 special species including Nile crocodile, hippo, cheetah, spotted hyena, African wild dog, blue wildebeest, jackal, giraffe, zebra, waterbuck, eland, kudu, impala, duiker, suni, reedbuck, warthog, bush pig, mongoose, baboon, vervet monkey and a variety of tortoises, terrapins, snakes and lizards.
 It's also the park where you're most likely to see the elegant nyala antelope.
-It’s also a birder’s paradise with over 340 bird species listed.
-The Hluhluwe River flood plain is one of the only areas in South Africa where you’ll have the chance to see all three varieties of longclaw together.
-Other popular sightings include night heron, Wahlberg’s eagle, black-bellied korhaan, Temminck's courser and Klaas's cuckoo.

-Hluhluwe–iMfolozi Park is a 2½ hour’s drive from Durban and almost 6 hours’ drive from Johannesburg (both of which have international airports.)
+Hluhluwe–iMfolozi Park is two and a half hours from Durban by car and an almost six-hour drive from Johannesburg (both of which have international airports.)
 Road transfers are available.
-Almost daily (except Tues & Sun) flights connect from OR Tambo International (Johannesburg) to Ulindi Airport, a 6 km drive on tarred roads to the park's Cengeni Gate of the iMfolozi section.
+Almost daily (except Tuesday and Sunday) flights connect from OR Tambo International in Johannesburg to Ulindi Airport, a 6 km drive on tarred roads to the park's Cengeni Gate of the iMfolozi section.